|

 blind saw, the deaf heard, the lame walked, the dead were raised and the

 gospel was preached to multitudes.
+“Now Peter and John went

 up together into the temple at the hour of prayer, being the ninth hour.